OneeMe/vscode-plugin-copy-correct/README.md

-# copy-correct-indent README
+# copy-correct README

-This is the README for your extension "copy-correct-indent".
+This is the README for your extension "copy-correct".
 After writing up a brief description, we recommend including the following sections.

 ## Features